poult-lab/daily-word/english_words_ learning.md

 [adj] Altman said that the emergence of powerful tools such as ChatGPT will lead to an era within a few years where one-person startups can become unicorns, or unlisted companies with a valuation of over 1 trillion won ($754 million).

 "not on a published list, especially of stock exchange prices"

+05.era /ˈɪrə/

+[n] We play in different eras.
+He’s an unbelievable player.
+He’s one of the best players in the world, if not the best player in the world.
+I know its a natural tendency to compare eras to eras and it’s going to continue to happen.
+I’m a fan of his, I love watching him play.
+As you can see, our league is starting to expand on very talented players.
+I think he’s made his mark, he will continue to do so.
+But when you start the comparisons, I think it is what it is.
+It’s just a stand-up measurement.
+I take it with a grain of salt.
+He’s a heck of a basketball player without a doubt.

+"a period of time, usually in history, that is different from other periods because of particular characteristics or events"

+06.with a grain of salt

+[phrase] It’s just a stand-up measurement.
+I take it with a grain of salt.
+He’s a heck of a basketball player without a doubt.

+"believe only part of something."

+07.domain   [dəˈmeɪn]

+[noun] The care of older people is being placed firmly within the domain of the family. "an area of knowledge or activity; especially one that sb is responsible for"

+[noun] The Spice Islands were within the Spanish domains. "lands owned or ruled by a particular person, government, etc., especially in the past"